hwheinzen/stringl10n/README.md

 - To generate and to update the JSON input file for `l10n` use the `l10nextract` command.

 ### OBSOLETE
 The older package `message` and the older commands `stringl10n` and `stringl10nextract` are considered deprecated.

-### Install
+### Usage
-Provided that your Go environment is ready, just do:
+Use `"github.com/hwheinzen/stringl10n/mistake"` in your project's import statements.

+To get the commands `l10n` and `l10nextract` do:

+`$ go install github.com/hwheinzen/stringl10n/cmd/l10n@latest`
-`$ go get github.com/hwheinzen/stringl10n/...`
+`$ go install github.com/hwheinzen/stringl10n/cmd/l10nextract@latest`

+(But maybe you like to have all sources at hand: clone the repository then.)

 ### Example
 Some example code can be found in cmd/l10n/example.